 A peace officer of the state can arrest someone with a valid, legal arrest warrant, but there are also other instances when they can arrest someone without a warrant.
 One of those times is when a public offense is committed in the presence of the officer.
 When someone commits a felony, not in the presence of an officer is another.
 When an officer is aware of a felony and has reasonable cause to believe a person committed it, they can arrest them for it.
 Other instances are suspicion of domestic abuse, serious misdemeanors, and violation of parole.

-All Minnesota peace officers are allowed to arrest people in the state.
-Along with local police officers, they include “Minnesota State Patrol, agents of the Division of Alcohol and Gambling Enforcement, state conservation officers, Metropolitan Transit police officers, Department of Corrections Fugitive Apprehension Unit officers, and Department of Commerce Fraud Bureau Unit officers, and the statewide coordinator of the Violent Crime Coordinating Council.”
+All MN peace officers are allowed to arrest people in the state.
+Along with local police officers, they include “MN State Patrol, agents of the Division of Alcohol and Gambling Enforcement, state conservation officers, Metropolitan Transit police officers, Department of Corrections Fugitive Apprehension Unit officers, and Department of Commerce Fraud Bureau Unit officers, and the statewide coordinator of the Violent Crime Coordinating Council.”

 When someone is arrested, but charges are not filed, these will not show on an arrest record.
 If they were charged with a crime, they will show up and stay on their record indefinitely if they don’t apply to have them expunged.
 They can apply for expungement only if they have no other crimes for at least ten years.
 Convictions and other serious charges will stay on their record forever.
 Offenders do not have the option of getting them sealed or removed ever.